Actionb/mizdb-watchlist/README.md

 example one for each item in a list view, then this will create a query and a database hit for each button, slowing down the page.

-To easily provide a `on_watchlist` value for each object in a queryset in a single query, call the watchlist manager method `annotate_queryset` on the queryset:
+To provide a `on_watchlist` value for each object in a queryset in a single query, call the watchlist manager method `annotate_queryset` on the queryset:
 ```python
 from mizdb_watchlist.manager import get_manager